Bobby (1973 film): Plot

 The story is about the love between two Bombay teenagers of different classes and religions—Raja 'Raj' Nath (Rishi Kapoor), the son of a rich Hindu businessman Ram Nath (Pran), and Bobby Braganza (Dimple Kapadia), the daughter of a poor Goan Christian fisherman Jack Braganza (Prem Nath).

-Raj returns from his boarding school.
-Upon his return, his parents throw a party to celebrate his birthday.
+Raj returns from his boarding school and upon his return, his parents throw a party to celebrate his birthday.
 Raj's former governess Mrs. Braganza (Durga Khote) comes by with her granddaughter Bobby to give him a present, but Raj's mother Sushma Nath (Sonia Sahni) ignores Mrs. Braganza, which leads her to leave the party with Bobby in a rush.

 Raj opens his gifts the next day and finds Mrs. Braganza's gift, so he decides to meet her in person.
 Reaching there, Bobby opens the door for him, and it is love at first sight for him.
 During that visit, he mixes his book with Bobby's, so he goes to meet her at the library to exchange the books, and from there starts their friendship.
 Raj and Bobby decide to go to see a movie, but find out it is a full house.
 Then Raj gets an idea to go to a party.
 At the party, Bobby sees Raj talking to Sushma's dance partner Nima (Aruna Irani) privately and thinks he is in love with her, so she breaks off her relationship before running off to Kashmir.
 However, Raj comes by to Kashmir and clears up the misunderstanding, prompting Bobby to resume her relationship with him.
 Despite Jack and Mrs. Braganza being very supportive of Raj and Bobby's relationship due to Raj's friendly nature, Raj learns that the matter is not taken kindly by Ram, who abhors the idea of his son falling in love with the daughter of a poor fisherman.
 Upon Raj's insistence, Ram invites Jack over to initiate talks of Raj and Bobby's relationship.
 But instead, a feud ignites when Ram insults Jack and accuses him of using Bobby's beauty and charm to trap Raj for his money; he even offered Jack a bribe of cash to stop Bobby from seeing Raj.
 Jack gets offended by this accusation and retaliates by insulting Ram before leaving in a huff with Bobby, forbidding her to hang out with Raj again.
 To ensure Bobby's distance from Raj, Jack sends her and Mrs. Braganza to live in Goa.